 Factual error: During the "Vietnam Scene" at the beginning you see a very long take of an AK47 muzzle appearing slowly from a bush.The problem is, it has the slopping muzzle brake of the AKM, not the plain muzzle of an AK47.
 The AKM was not in service in 1968, and was never supplied to North Vietnam anyway.

 Factual error: When Samuel L. Jackson stopped to salute the lowering of the flag, the first song of the Retreat Ceremony (Retreat) was playing.
-On real military bases, the flag stays in place during the first song while all military members are required to stand at Attention (unless they are in formation; which the person in charge will give the command of Parade Rest) and at the playing of the second song (To The Colors) the flag is lowered and they are required to salute.
+On real military bases, the flag stays in place during the first song while all military members are required to stand at the position of Attention (unless they are standing in formation; which the person in charge of the formation will give the command of Parade Rest) and at the playing of the second song (To The Colors) the flag is lowered, and they are required to salute.

 Factual error: When the helicopters lift off the flight deck of the USS Wake Island.
 You see they are aboard LHA 1.
 This ship is the USS Tarawa.
 There is no LHA class ship named USS Wake Island.